wshare26/cse15l-lab-reports/Lab-Report-4.md

 ![image](https://github.com/wshare26/cse15l-lab-reports/assets/156359336/91999f32-563e-4148-b478-b88d0d9ea1d8)

-Before running the tests, we can type `cat ListExamples.java` and `<enter>` to see if the changes were made in the line that we changed, as we can see the changes were made successfully so we can move on to running the tests.
+Before running the tests, we can type `cat <space> ListExamples.java` and `<enter>` to see if the changes were made in the line that we changed, as we can see the changes were made successfully so we can move on to running the tests.

 ![image](https://github.com/wshare26/cse15l-lab-reports/assets/156359336/20b25436-3b55-4ec4-915b-e8cbea9cdcbf)

-We retype `bash test.sh` `<enter>` into the terminal to compile and run the test cases and we now see that the test run successfully.
+We retype `bash <space> test.sh` `<enter>` into the terminal to compile and run the test cases and we now see that the test run successfully.

 ***Step 9:***